-Dana Barrett is Sigourney Weaver’s character in the original Ghostbusters movie—which, as another aside, is my all-time favorite movie, ever.
+Dana Barrett is Sigourney Weaver’s character in the original Ghostbusters (1984) movie—which, as another aside, is my all-time favorite movie, ever.
 She is the female leading role and is Bill Murray’s love interest.
-This character is an incredibly underrated heroine and even though the 80’s decade is far from modern-day, I believe Dana is timeless and I would just like to give her the love, the props, and the recognition that I believe she deserves.
+This character is an incredibly underrated heroine.
+And even though the 80’s decade is far from modern-day, I believe Dana is timeless.
+And I would just like to give her the love, the props, and the recognition that I believe she deserves.

 Film still from Ghostbusters (1984).
 Dana Barrett when she is possessed by Zuul.
 How can you not love that make-up job?!

 Dana is a single gal living in New York City.
 She is a professional cellist and lives in a high-rise apartment on Central Park West in the Upper West Side (this is the only part of her character that doesn’t really apply to most Goddess Attainable’s in terms of financial realities, but I don’t think her monetary circumstances remotely affect her level of goddess-ness, so please overlook).

 Dana is a no-nonsense woman with an unmistakable inner confidence that seamlessly aligns with her outward poise and collected demeanor.
 Her neighbor Louis, played by Rick Moranis, is madly infatuated with her and is constantly attempting to infiltrate her personal space in a very endearing and harmless, albeit disturbing, kind of way.
 And after all of these years, I am still always fascinated by her ability to maintain a perfect balance between annoyance and compassion when it comes to her interactions with him.
 This woman has healthy boundaries—one of the ultimate characteristics of a modern-day goddess.
 She’s doing her own thing, and can’t really be bothered with this little guy.
 And yet, she’s not a jerk about it.
 And always maintains an attitude of kindness towards him, even though she literally has to close the door in his face to get rid of him.